 Westerners have been abducted and killed in Burkina Faso and the greater Sahel region.
 Kidnapping is still a serious concern throughout Burkina Faso, especially in Ouagadougou and the larger Sahel region.
-Additionally, there is a chance that terrorist organizations could enter Burkina Faso through the northern border with Niger and the border from Mali to carry out kidnapping attacks, particularly in Ouagadougou.
+Additionally, there is a chance that terrorist organizations could enter Burkina Faso through the northern border with Niger and the border with Mali to carry out kidnapping attacks, particularly in Ouagadougou.

-It is advised to avoid the north and the southeast border with Benin, as these areas are active military zones.
+It is advised to avoid the north and the southeast borders with Benin, as these areas are active military zones.
 Civilians found in these areas risk getting caught up in ongoing military operations.

 Burkina Faso faces a significant security threat from terrorist groups, including Jama'a Nusrat ul-Islam wa al-Muslimin (JNIM) and the Islamic State.
 Attacks, particularly in the capital, Ouagadougou, often target locations frequented by foreign nationals.
 The risk is heightened during festivals and public holidays.
 Frequent attacks also occur near the borders with Mali, Niger, and Côte d'Ivoire, as well as in the eastern region.
 Travelers should remain vigilant and follow the guidance of local authorities.
+Terrorist attacks on main roads and transport routes are on the rise, often involving landmines and other explosives.
+These incidents are especially frequent in regions where terrorist groups are active and in border areas with a restricted phone service and minimal presence of authorities.